curl/everything-curl/curl-bugs.md

 Any problem can be considered a bug.
 A weirdly phrased wording in the manual that prevents you from understanding something is a bug.
-A surprising side effect of combining multiple options can be a bug - or perhaps it should be better documented?
+A surprising side effect of combining multiple options can be a bug—or perhaps it should be better documented?
 Perhaps the option doesn't do at all what you expected it to?
 That's a problem and we should fix it!